-- Disk see he defined as a threat that an event or exting will a horsely effect the Oswarika Risk Risk can be defined as a threat that an event or action will adversely affect the Council's ability to achieve its objectives, perform its duties or meet expectations of its stakeholders.
+AFFEINDIA C. Risk Risk can be defined as a threat that an event or action will adversely affect the Council's ability to achieve its objectives, perform its duties or meet expectations of its stakeholders.
 Hazard Anything that has the potential to cause harm.
 Risk Management Risk is unavoidable, organisations' must manage risk in a way that can be justified to a level which is tolerable and as a result, risk is the chance that an event will occur that will impact upon the Organisation's objectives.
 It is measured in terms of consequence and likelihood.
-Assessing risks The approach and process used to prioritise and determine the likelihood of risks occurring and their potential impact on the achievement of the Councils objectives.
+Assessing risks The approach and process used to prioritise and determine the likelihood of risks Assessing risks occurring and their potential impact on the achievement of the Councils objectives.
 Contingency An action or arrangement that can be put in place to minimise the impact of a risk if it should occur.
-Control (control measures) Any action, procedure or operation undertaken to either contain a risk to an acceptable level, or to reduce the likelihood.
-Corporate Governance Set of internal controls, processes, policies, affecting the way the Council is directed, administered or controlled.
+Control (control Any action, procedure or operation undertaken to either contain a risk to an acceptable measures) level, or to reduce the likelihood.
+Corporate Set of internal controls, processes, policies, affecting the way the Council is directed, Governance administered or controlled.
 Service risk Significant operational risks which affect the day-to-day activities of the council.
-Identifying risks The process by which events that could affect the achievement of the Council's objectives, are drawn out and listed.
-Risk Prioritisation Risk prioritisation is the process used to evaluate the hazard/ risk and to determine whether precautions are adequate or more should be done.
-The risk is compared against predetermined acceptable levels of risk.
+Identifying risks The process by which events that could affect the achievement of the Council's Risk Prioritisation objectives, are drawn out and listed.
+RISK Prioritisation Risk prioritisation is the process used to evaluate the hazard/ risk and to determine whether precautions are adequate or more should be done.
+The risk is compare against predetermined acceptable levels of risk.
 Impact The effect that a risk would have if it occurs.
 Issue An event or concern that has occurred or is taking place and needs to be addressed (as opposed to a risk which has not yet, or might not, occur).
 Consequence A measure of the impact that the predicted harm, loss or damage would have on the people, property or objectives affected.
-Likelihood A measure of the probability that the predicted harm, loss or damage will occur Risk Treatment The action(s) taken to remove or reduce risks Managing and controlling risks Developing and putting in place actions and control measures to treat or manage a risk.
-Control The control of risk involves taking steps to reduce the risk from occurring such as application of policies or procedures.
-Mitigation (Plan) A strategy that reduces risk by lowering the likelihood of a risk event occurring or reducing the impact of the risk should it occur.
+Likelihood A measure of the probability that the predicted harm, loss or damage will occur Risk Treatment The action(s) taken to remove or reduce risks Managing and Developing and putting in place actions and control measures to treat or manage a risk. controlling risks Control The control of risk involves taking steps to reduce the risk from occurring such as Mitigation (Plan) application of policies or procedures.
+A strategy that reduces risk by lowering the likelihood of a risk event occurring or Willigation (Flan) reducing the impact of the risk should it occur.
 Objective Something to work towards - goal.
-Operational risk Risks arising from the day to day issues that the Council might face as it delivers its services.
+Operational risk Risks arising from the day to day issues that the Council might face as it delivers its • services.
 Overall risk score The score used to prioritise risks - impact multiplied by likelihood.
 Risk Assessment Analysis undertaken by management when planning a new process or changing an existing procedure to identify risks that may occur, their potential impact and likelihood of occurrence.
-It will also identify the controls needed to control the risk and who is responsible for this.
-Risk Register A risk register is a log of risks of all kinds that threaten an organisations success in achieving its objectives.
+It will also identify the controls needed to control the risk and who is Risk Register responsible for this.
+A risk register is a log of risks of all kinds that threaten an organisations success in Mak Negistei achieving its objectives.
 It is a dynamic living document which is populated through the organisations risk assessment and evaluation process.
 The risk register enables risks to be quantified and ranked.
 It provides a structure for collating information about risks.

-APPENDIX D - STRATEGIC RISK MANAGEMENT GROUP - MEMBERSHIP
+APPENDIX D - CORPORATE RISK MANAGEMENT GROUP - MEMBERSHIP